nus-cs2113-AY2223S1/ip/docs/README.md

     Here are the tasks that match your search expression in Doraemon's 4D pocket:
     [D][ ] Nobita marry Shizuka (by: 3/09/2022 1500)
     [T][ ] Shizuka to wear a pink blouse
+    Now you have 2 tasks that match your search expression in Doraemon's 4D pocket.
     ____________________________________________________________
 ```